jasminej113/Portfolio-Data-Visualization/README.md

 This project creates RFM segmentation to understand retail customers' underlying buying patterns.
 Also, this project aims to generate recommendations for customised marketing strategies.

-# RFM Markrting Analysis with Tablaeu:
+# RFM Marketing Analysis with Tablaeu:

 Objective: This project creates RFM customer segmentation to understand retail customers' underlying buying patterns.
 Also, this project aims to generate recommendations for customized marketing strategies.